micmejia/bible-dump/AMPC/Mark/Mark 1.md

-A voice of one crying in the wilderness [shouting in the desert], Prepare the way of the Lord, make His [^c]beaten tracks straight (level and passable)!
+A voice of one crying in the wilderness [shouting in the desert], Prepare the way of the Lord, make His beaten tracks straight (level and passable)!